-We can often feel so isolated.
-Connecting to the natural world, is an easy way to reconnect with your inner self.
+We can often feel isolated in modern society.
+Connecting to the natural world is one way to reconnect with your inner self.
 When we rediscover our real connection to the great web of life the experience is often transformational.

 Counselling Style & Experience:

 I am a Humanistic Integrative Counsellor and a Registered Member of the BACP.
 I am trained in Person Centred, Transactional Analysis, Gestalt, and Psycho-spiritual approaches.
-I am trained as an Equine Facilitated Practitioner and work outside with nature and with my horse buddy Jac, who loves people.
+I am also an Eco and Equine Facilitated Counsellor and work outside with nature and with my horse buddy Jac, who loves people.
 I specialise in working with adults and inner child therapy work.
-I am Reiki Master and have a particular interest in spiritual development and complementary therapies.
+I am Reiki Master and have trained in and/or explored spiritual development, shamanism and complementary therapies.

-BACKGROUND: I have worked in primary care since 2016, based in several GP surgeries as a counsellor supporting those with a common diagnosis of anxiety and depression, and a variety of other mental health issues.
-More recently I set up a Mental Health Support Group for one of the surgeries’ patients and shortly afterwards a counselling service for a surgery supporting trainee counsellors from local colleges.
+BACKGROUND: I have worked in a primary care setting from 2016 to 2019, working within several GP surgeries as a counsellor supporting those with a common diagnosis of anxiety and depression, and a variety of other mental health issues.
+In 2018 I set up a Mental Health Support Group for one of the surgeries’ patients and shortly afterwards a counselling service for a surgery supporting trainee counsellors from local colleges.
 I am now working in private practice in Weymouth and run an Inner Child Therapy Group.

-I am a veteran, having served in the British Army.
-Worked for two Police forces, one as a Special Constable in Merseyside, the other as a Control Room Operator for Thames Valley.
+I am an Army veteran (Int Corps), and have worked for two Police forces; a Special Constable on Merseyside, and a Control Room Operator for Thames Valley.
 I am a qualified science teacher, have taught a range of students from Key Stage 3 to degree level and specialising in science subjects such as Biochemistry, Biology, Genetics and microbiology.
-I then became a Programme Leader for a BTEC which I created in Equine Management incorporating Monty Roberts Horsemanship.
-I have been a kinship foster carer for five years for my niece and was awarded Influential Woman of the year 2015 (Dorset Venus Awards) for supporting her through paralysis to recovery which meant giving up all other work.
-I have a BSc (Hons) in Animal Science, Behaviour & Welfare and have volunteered for many animal charities such as the RSPCA Wildlife Hospital at West Hatch.
+I then became a Programme Leader for a BTEC which I created in Equine Management which incorporating Monty Roberts Horsemanship.
+I was a kinship foster carer for five years for my niece and was awarded Influential Woman of the year 2015 (Dorset Venus Awards) for supporting her through paralysis to recovery which meant giving up all other work.
+I have a BSc (Hons) in Animal Science, Behaviour & Welfare and have volunteered for a variety of animal charities such as the RSPCA Wildlife Hospital at West Hatch.
 My first business was in Animal Behaviour, Health and Well-being which evolved into a Complementary Therapist for Humans as well as animals, and eventually trained as a counsellor and a Equine facilitated Counsellor.

 The more inner work we do, the more we heal our inner child and we bring back our creativity, imagination and connection.